Cyber Security for Gyms: Protect Your Fitness Business

 Understanding Cyber Security in the Fitness Industry

-Cyber security for health and fitness businesses, also referred to as cyber safe digital security, is now critical to protecting sensitive member data, payment information, and business systems (ControlAudits, 2024).
+Cyber security for health and fitness businesses is now critical.
+It protects sensitive member data, payment information and business systems.

 The Importance of Digital Safety